 Sleep is essential for the brain to function properly and to store memories.
-Poor sleep affects memory consolidation by undoing the normal process that relies on both NREM and REM sleep to build and retain memories.
-Studies have even found that people who lack sleep are at risk of forming false memories10.Since sleep helps the brain restore itself, and even heal itself, it is to be hoped that more people will realize that it really is a non-negotiable hobby.
-In addition to adults, studies have concluded that children experience stronger memory consolidation after a good night's sleep.
-What is perhaps more surprising is that these neural connections are restored with several hours of recovery sleep.
+Poor sleep affects memory consolidation by disrupting the normal process that relies on both NREM and REM sleep to build and retain memories.
+Studies have even found that people who lack sleep are at risk of forming false memories.
+Not only adults, but children also experience stronger memory consolidation after a good night's sleep.

-As science continues to illustrate how critical sleep is to the mind and how much maintenance it does for the brain, some people may take it a little more seriously than they did.
-Every person should strive to achieve the optimal amount of night sleep, as too little or too much can have negative repercussions.
-In sleep without rapid eye movements, the brain produces waves from the middle frontal lobe, as this part of the brain deteriorates, which commonly occurs among the elderly, undermines the ability to enter deep sleep, which is crucial for storing memories.
-The researchers estimated that people who sleep underneath and those who sleep excessively were mentally two years older than women who closed their eyes seven to eight hours a night.
+It is important for everyone to strive for the optimal amount of night sleep, as too little or too much can have negative repercussions.
+In sleep without rapid eye movements, the brain produces waves from the middle frontal lobe, which can deteriorate with age and undermine the ability to enter deep sleep, which is crucial for storing memories.
+Studies have estimated that people who sleep underneath and those who sleep excessively were mentally two years older than women who closed their eyes seven to eight hours a night.
 The spine of dendrites belonging to neurons in the CA1 region of the hippocampus is significantly reduced in length and density due to lack of sleep.

-This means that the brain does not have enough time to create new avenues for information it has recently learned, thus affecting how memories are consolidated.
+This means that the brain does not have enough time to create new pathways for information it has recently learned, thus affecting how memories are consolidated.
 More than 900 million people worldwide live with obstructive sleep apnea (OSA), a subtype of the disorder that occurs when a physical blockage impedes the airways.
 It is clear that getting enough quality sleep is essential for proper memory consolidation and overall brain health.
 People should be aware of how important it is to get enough restful sleep every night in order to maintain their mental health.